shawnps/gengo_api_docs/content/v2/jobs.md

                 'comment': 'HEY THERE TRANSLATOR', # OPTIONAL.
 Comment to leave for translator.
                 'callback_url': 'http://...', # OPTIONAL.
 Callback URL that updates are sent to.
-                'custom_data': 'your optional custom data, limited to 1kb.' # OPTIONAL },
+                'custom_data': 'your optional custom data, limited to 1kb.' # OPTIONAL 'force':  0 # OPTIONAL.
+0 (false - default) / 1 (true), whether or not to override lazy loading and force a new translation
+            },
             'job_2': {
                 'type': 'text', # REQUIRED.
 Type to translate, you'll probably always put 'text' here.